ItzSmudge/COMP0213_Group9_GraspPlanning/README.md

 # COMP0213 – Grasp Planning Project (Group 9)

-This repository implements a complete robotic grasp planning framework using **PyBullet**, **machine learning classification**, and a fully modular simulation pipeline.
+This repository implements a complete robotic grasp planning framework using **PyBullet**, ** ML classification**, and a fully modular simulation pipeline.
 The system simulates multiple gripper types, samples grasp poses around various object geometries, evaluates grasp stability in physics, and trains high-level classifiers to predict grasp success.

-The implementation is cleanly modularised and organised to support dataset generation, training, and testing in a reproducible workflow.
+The implementation is modularised and organised to support dataset generation, training, and testing.

 ---